-Best Creamy Corn Chowder is easy to make on your stove-top or instant pot!
-This flavorful and cozy chowder recipe is filling, comforting, and easy to make!
+Creamy Corn Chowder is easy to make on your stove-top or in the Instant Pot!
+This flavorful and cozy chowder recipe is filling, comforting, and classic.
+Great for both cold weather and summer nights alike!

 I have to say I’ve done it, I have finally perfected my corn chowder recipe!
+I absolutely love our Crockpot Corn Chowder and this is my best stovetop/instant pot version.
 This is one of the coziest soups I have ever made and we are in love with it.
 The sub-zero temperatures and snow have me craving this for dinner, and super excited for leftovers at lunch the next day!
 This corn chowder can be made on your stove top, slow cooker, or in your Instant Pot if you prefer that method.
-If you’re looking for more cold weather soups be sure to try out my Crockpot Potato Soup and for something a little healthier, my Skinny Turkey Enchilada Soup!
+If you want anther fun way to do corn chowder try my Corn Tortellini Chowder too!

-This chowder, once completely cooled can be stored in an airtight container for up to 4 days for best results.
-I recommend simmering on the stove over low heat, stirring occasionally, just until warmed through when re-heating.
+This chowder, once completely cooled, can be stored in an airtight container for up to 4 days.
+I recommend simmering on the stove over low heat, stirring occasionally, just until warmed through when reheating.
+This soup does not freeze well with the cream and sour cream.

 - 2 Pounds Red Potatoes (about 4 medium), Washed and cut into 1/2-1 inch chunks